 - Remove the chicken from the pan and set aside.

-- Fry the garlic in the chicken fat left in the pan until fragrant.
+- Add the butter then fry the garlic in the butter and chicken fat left in the pan until fragrant.
 Add the wine and lemon juice.
 Scrape any sticky bits off the bottom of the pan.
 Place the chicken back into the sauce then reduce the heat and allow to simmer and cook for another 15-20 minutes, topping up the cooking liquid with water or chicken stock if the pan becomes dry.
 The chicken is cooked when it reaches 73°C/165°F on a meat thermometer.

 - Season the chicken and sauce to taste then serve with the pan sauce.